Set Up Trading Charts in MetaTrader 4

 - The Bar Up/Bar Down and Bull Candle/Bear Candle colors.
 These represent the options we have for coloring the candles.
 The conventional color for a bearish or down candle is red, while green always shows a candle that is moving to the upside.
 You can select whichever colors you like, but do remember that contrasting colors will make the chart easier to read.

 Once you’ve changed your chart style and color scheme, you may wish to remove the gridlines from the chart.
 The grid in the background of the chart is not very important, and it can overcomplicate the appearance, making it harder to read.
 Chart shift option instead.

 Saving a Template

-From this moment on every time a new chart is open on any currency pair or on the same currency pair but on a different time frame, this template can be used by loading it.
+From this moment on, every time a new chart is opened on any currency pair, or on the same currency pair but on a different time frame, this template can be used by loading it.

 Saving a Profile

 After having saved a template, technical analysis can start.
 Depending on the type of technical analysis you decide to carry out, different things change within the MetaTrader chart.

 - Elliott Waves theory – This theory effectively counts the waves within price movements, and so your trading chart will look like it has a lot of numbers and letters on it.
 With this type of analysis, you are looking to interpret whether the market is making an impulsive move or a corrective one, as according to Elliott, price action consists of five waves corrected with another three.
 Numbers are used to count impulsive waves, or the five waves, while letters are used to count corrective waves.

 - Trend indicators – Trend indicators may be applied to the actual candles that can be seen on the chart, or as a line/bar graph in the background.
 These help you to predict which way the chart may move next.